 It doesn’t look like waxing is going anywhere and is definitely not a passing trend, so there are many potential opportunities for therapists who choose this career route.

-View the latest waxing therapist job vacancies
+View the latest beauty job vacancies

 Read more career advice for waxing therapists in our career hub